Esben and the Witch: Synopsis

 A farmer had twelve sons, and the youngest, Esben, was little while his brothers were big and strong.
 One day the brothers persuaded their father to let them seek their fortunes; he gave them each horses and money.
 Esben decided he would go too.
 His father refused to aid him.
 He took a stick and whittled it, so it was whiter than his brothers' horses, and rode off on it.

-The eleven brothers came to a house where a woman told them they could not only stay for the night, they could each have one of her daughters.
+The eleven brothers came to a house where a woman told them they could stay for the night and each have one of her daughters.
 They were pleased.
 Esben came up behind them and sneaked about.
 In the night, he had his brothers change caps with the girls.
 At midnight, the woman, who was a witch, came with a knife and cut the throats of eleven of her sleeping daughters, because of their night caps.
 Esben woke his brothers, and they all fled.
 The brothers left Esben behind on their horses.

 The brothers took service with the king as stableboys.
 When Esben arrived, no one gave him a place, but he managed to get his food with one thing or another.
 His brothers did not stand to attention for Sir Red, whom everyone else at the castle hated but the king liked.
 Sir Red decided to revenge himself by saying they had said they could get the king a dove with a silver feather and a golden one.
 The king demanded it of them.
 Esben told them to get him some peas, then he recited a charm to his stick, and it flew him back to the witch's.
 He had noticed she had such a dove; he spread the peas and caught it.
 The witch saw him too late to catch him, but they exchanged taunts.